thatbeautifuldream/dev/lecture-008/README.md

-# Talk about oppurtunities in GSoC
+# Talk about oppurtunities in GSoCand relivant Open Source projects

 ## GSoC : (Google Summer of Code)